dong03/dcb.github.io/index.md

 [[CV]](Chengbo_Dong_CV.pdf)

 ## **About Me**
-- I'm a third year MS student in Computer Science at the [Information School](http://info.ruc.edu.cn/) at Renmin University of China.

-- I'm advised by Prof. [Xirong Li](http://lixirong.net/) and Prof. Jieping Xu.
+- I received a MS degree in Computer Science at Renmin University of China, advied by Prof. [Xirong Li](http://lixirong.net/) and Prof. Jieping Xu.

+- I received a BE degree in Automation at Beihang University.

 - My research interests are Computer Vision, Media Forensics and Cross-Modal Computing.

-- I received a BE degree in Automation at Beihang University.

 - Contact me at cb_dong@foxmail.com